 Even though the Core Web Vitals apply to both desktop and mobile, the emphasis is on mobile internet users (as they usually surf at a lower speed).

-- More and more content of very good quality is appearing online every day.
-With very similar content, the user experience can be the distinguishing factor.
+- More and more good quality content is appearing online every day, which is accelerated even more by the recent evolutions in AI.
+With highly similar content, the user experience can be the distinguishing factor.

 Want to know more?
 Have a look at our SEO services or contact us for a free brainstorm session or a complete Core Web Vitals audit.